divvun/giellakbd-ios/README.md

 ## Keyboard layouts

 This repo does not include any keyboard layouts.
-It is intended to be used as a template for [kbdgen](divvun/kbdgen), which consumes a.o. this codebase, and layouts as listed in e.g. [divvun-keyboard](/divvun/divvun-keyboard) to produce the actual keyboard app.
+It is intended to be used as a template for [kbdgen](https://github.com/divvun/kbdgen), which consumes among other things this codebase, as well as layouts as listed in e.g. [divvun-keyboard](https://github.com/divvun/divvun-keyboard) to produce the actual keyboard app.
 The keyboard layout specifications are found in the [GiellaLT](https://github.com/giellalt?q=keyboard-&type=&language=) organisation.

 ## License